Sentiment-Aware Stock Price Prediction with Transformer and LLM-Generated Formulaic Alpha

 \subsection{Stock Prediction Performance}

 Table~\ref{tab:mse_comparison} reports the stock price prediction performance of different models measured by MSE.
 The comparison is conducted before inverse transformation, as our primary interest lies in the relative performance across models rather than the absolute price scale.

-According to Table~\ref{tab:mse_comparison}, for most of the time, Transformer has the best performance in terms of MSE.
+According to Table~\ref{tab:mse_comparison}, for most of the time, Transformer has the best performance in terms of MSE, followed by Informer.
 The plotted graph for the Transformer (Figure~\ref{fig:model_comparison}) shows that the predicted stock prices closely follow the actual stock price trend, indicating its strong ability to capture underlying patterns in the data.
 In addition, the strong performance of the Transformer and Informer models highlights the advantages of attention mechanisms in sequential modeling.

 LSTM also performs well, though not as accurately as the Transformer.
 Its predictions generally follow the actual price movements, but with slightly more noticeable deviations.
 Similarly, the TCN model manages to capture the general shape of the stock price trends.
 For some time, it can outperform LSTM.